backstage-technical-services/hub/docs/Development Workflow.md

 This project uses the Kanban system; all tickets must go through the stages sequentially, and each stage has a set of criteria that the ticket must meet before it is allowed to enter that stage.
-No one should work on something that is not a ticket on GitLab, no matter how small - this helps us track what everyone's currently working on and avoids conflicts.
+No one should work on something that is not a ticket on GitHub, no matter how small - this helps us track what everyone's currently working on and avoids conflicts.

 If you are intending on working on the site, please make sure you are familiar with this page.

-# GitLab Board
-While you can work from the [issue list][tickets-list], it's easier to visually see the workflow if you use the [Kanban board][tickets-board].

-This board has been set up so that each column refers to a stage in the workflow, making it easier to see the progress of everything that's being worked on.
-You can also transition tickets through the workflow by dragging them to the relevant column, and GitLab will automatically handle updating the labels.

-This project uses a Kanban workflow (meaning that tickets can be worked on whenever, as long as they're ready) and the various stages in the workflow are indicated by applying the relevant label.

 # Ticket Stages